Gender Pay Gap

 About AFI

-This commitment includes ensuring that our employees are treated with equality, are fairly rewarded, and work in an inclusive, supportive and enjoyable workplace.
+We are committed to making a positive contribution in these areas; a commitment which includes ensuring that our employees are treated equally, are fairly rewarded, and work in an inclusive, supportive and enjoyable workplace.

 What Is Gender Pay Gap Reporting?

-This report reflects actual data at the ‘2022 Snapshot Date’ of 5th April 2022.
-As with any business, overall statistics can be distorted by senior employees including board members.
-As such, where relevant, we have also presented information to exclude directors.
+As with any business, overall gender pay statistics can be distorted by a disproportionate impact of senior employees such as company directors.
+As such, where relevant, we have also presented information with directors excluded.

 AFI’s Gender Pay Summary